PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-06-20 06:35:24
+Last updated: 2024-06-20 06:35:57
-Random Quote: I am not crazy.
-I am unique. - Suzanne Warren
+Random Quote: I drank when I was pregnant with you, you turned out fine.
+There's everybody saying 'don't drink, don't smoke'.
+I swear - Texas is turning into California. - Meemaw